4. Wire MCP to Agent¶

 Update the system prompt¶

-Open prompts/system.md and replace the Research Assistant prompt with one
+Open prompts/system.md and replace the generic role-templated prompt with

 ---